In Primary School, we believe there is value in providing homework but recognise that a ‘one size fits all’ policy is outdated.

-- Nightly review: Although this work is not set specifically by the teacher it is an expectation of all students that they consciously think over (or jot down in a journal) the important points of the day’s work in each subject before their next lesson in that subject.
-This should only take a few minutes for each lesson, with reference to their text and notes, and is designed to help consolidate the day’s work in long-term memory.
+Nightly review: Although this work is not set specifically by the teacher, it is an expectation that all students consciously think over (or jot down in a journal) the important points of the day’s work in each subject before their next lesson in that subject.
+This should only take a few minutes for each lesson, concerning their text and notes, and is designed to help consolidate the day’s work in long-term memory.

-- Reading texts: A teacher may require that students read a set text over a period of time.
+Reading texts: A teacher may require that students read a set text over a period of time.
+Students will need to allow regular time intervals to complete this task.
 Portions of the text may be expected to have been read by given dates.
-Students will need to allow regular time intervals in which to complete this task.

-- Assignments: The assignments are designed to assess the student’s ability to work to a time deadline, to research information from a number of sources, to edit material in a logical fashion, to write clear and sensible English, and to take pride in presentation.
-The assignment will be set in writing and considerable time will be available to complete the exercise.
-Topics will be chosen which may be researched relatively easily using the school or local library resources.
+Assignments: The assignments are designed to assess the student’s ability to work to a time deadline, to research information from a number of sources, to edit material logically, to write clear and sensible English, and to take pride in presentation.
+Topics will be chosen, which may be researched relatively easily using the school or local library resources.
+The assignment will be set in writing, and considerable time will be available to complete the exercise.
 Students are strongly advised not to leave assignments until the last minute since extensions will only be granted under the most extreme conditions.

 Notes on Revision